2000s in music

-Even though the popularity among the mainstream audience dipped slightly, Country music continued to rise in sales, having a strong niche in the music industry.
+Even though the popularity among the mainstream audience dipped slightly, country music continued to rise in sales, having a strong niche in the music industry.
 The genre saw the rise of new front-runners like Taylor Swift, Carrie Underwood, and Miley Cyrus, who was able to score top hits on all-genre Billboard charts, apart from the country charts, by appealing to a wider audience outside the genre.

 Electronic music was also popular throughout the decade; at the beginning of the 2000s, genres such as trance, chillout, house, indietronica, and Eurodance (in Europe) were popular.
 By the end of the decade, late 1980s/early 1990s inspired dance-oriented forms of electronic music such as synthpop, electropop, and electro house had become popular.

-By the end of the decade, a fusion between hip hop and electronic dance similar to the Freestyle music of the late 1980s and early 1990s, known as Hip House and Electrohop also grew successful.
+By the end of the decade, a fusion between hip hop and electronic dance similar to the freestyle music of the late 1980s and early 1990s, known as hip house and electrohop also grew successful.

-In many Asian musical markets, with the increase of globalization, music became more Westernised, with influences of pop, hip hop, and contemporary R&B becoming ever-present in Eastern markets.
+In many Asian musical markets, with the increase of globalization, music became more Westernized, with influences of pop, hip hop, and contemporary R&B becoming ever-present in Eastern markets.
 American and European popular music also became more popular in Asia.

 Genres such as J-pop and K-pop remained popular throughout the decade, proliferating their cultural influence throughout the East and Southeast of Asia.
 In other parts of Asia, including India, Indian pop music, closely linked to Bollywood films and filmi music, was popular alongside Western pop music.

 In Latin America, whilst R&B, hip hop, and pop rock did have influence and success, Latin-based pop music remained highly popular.

-Reggaeton became a definitive genre in 2000s Latin music, as well as salsa and merengue.
-Subgenres fusing Latin music such as merengue and reggaeton with hip hop and rap music became popular from the middle of the decade onwards.
+Reggaetón became a definitive genre in 2000s Latin music, as well as salsa and merengue.
+Subgenres fusing Latin music such as merengue and reggaetón with hip hop and rap music became popular from the middle of the decade onwards.

+In the mid-2000s, Narcocorrido music initially becomes a regional musical preference in many parts of Mexico and the southwestern United States.
+By 2006-2007 the genre had racked up sales averaging over $2 million per year beginning in 2005.
+No other regional Mexican music genere had garnered more sales and radio play as did Narcocorridos during this era.

 The continued development of studio recording software and electronic elements was observed throughout this decade.
 One such example is the usage of pitch correction software, such as auto-tune that appeared in the late 1990s.
 The internet allowed for unprecedented access to music and made it possible for artists to distribute their music freely without label backing.
 Innumerable online outlets and sheer volume of music also offers musicians more musical influences to draw from.